 If you need a facelift

 The goal of every facelift is to restore the appearance of youth.
 Since no two faces are alike even when they’re young, and individual patterns of aging are all slightly different, every facelift is a little different — it must be tailored to the individual patient.
-A face lift is often performed along with a brow lift, eyelid surgery or other facial plastic surgery procedures.
+A weekend facelift is often performed along with a brow lift, eyelid surgery or other facial plastic surgery procedures.

 What is a “weekend facelift”?